What to expect?

 • additional testing (if necessary)

-For your convenience, all additional radiological, urine and blood tests can be performed at the main campus of the Maria Middelares General Hospital, as well as at the St Vincent General Hospital in Deinze and the Maria Middelares Medical Centre in Ghent-Bruges.
-Other more specialised tests (such as a MRI or bone scan) can only be provided at Maria Middelares General Hospital.
+For your convenience, all additional radiological examinations, urine tests and blood analyses can be performed at Maria Middelares General Hospital, St Vincent General Hospital in Deinze and the Medical Centre in Ghent-Bruges.
+Certain, more specialised examinations can only be carried out at Maria Middelares General Hospital.
 Most additional tests are non-invasive or minimally invasive.

 Personalised care with a human touch